kg782/twitter-api-proxy/README.md

 ## Streaming API

-`Twitter Streaming API` allows only one connection from server to Twitter at a time.
-So the proxy shares the connection and broadcasts to every stream connections of namespace `/twitter`.

-  To connect and listen the events,
+To connect and listen the events. `Socket.IO` namespaces are corresponding to Twitter API endpoints.
+In this case, accessing `statuses/sample` endpoint.

   ```
-  var socket = io.connect('/twitter');
+  var socket = io.connect('/twitter/statuses/sample');
   socket
-    .on('error', function(reason) {
+    .on('error', function() {
       console.error('unable to connet to the namespace');
     })
     .on('connect', function() {